Nike Malibu Tennis Camp

 International campers seeking a Sport Only program, a multi-week sport camp experience, can easily combine any of our individual Tennis Camp sessions together with a weekend stay over to create the right camp program to fit your needs!

 Los Angeles International (LAX)

-Please contact us if dour child needs to be picked up and dropped at the airport.
+Please contact us if your child needs to be picked up and dropped off at the airport.
 We can provide transportation only to and from the Los Angeles International Airport with Prime Time Shuttle.
 Please make arrangements to arrive at the LAX airport between 11:00am-1:00pm on Sunday and depart from LAX on Friday between 6:30-8:00pm.
 (There will be a few different shuttles sent to the airport between these times.)

 A staff member will meet your child at the baggage claim area, take them to the shuttle and ride in the shuttle with the camper to camp.
 There is an additional charge of $70 each way for the shuttle service.
 You should be aware that the airlines may charge an additional fee for unaccompanied minors (usually ages 14 or below).
 Check with the appropriate airlines as fees and regulations vary.

 Please contact us at 1-800-645-3226 to provide us with your camper’s flight information, or fax in the airport transportation form to 415-479-6061.
 Please make sure that this is done at least two weeks prior to camp to guarantee transportation.

 We have a medical trainer on call at all times.

 In the slight chance of rain we watch and analyze tennis film of college and pro matches.

 For parents who are traveling with their kids from out of town and need a place to stay near camp, we recommend the Renaissance Hotel in Agoura Hills during the junior camp sessions.
 Please call 818-707-1220 to reserve your room.

 We're also excited to bring you a Nike Adult Tennis Camp at Malibu.
 Click the link for details!